tanmay-patil/react-counter-package/readme.md

-# React NPM package for counter
+# React NPM package for counter.